lorenammp/JogoDaVelha/README.md

 # JogoDaVelha

-Personal project of a Tic-tac-toe game, developed with vanilla JS.
+Personal project of a single-player Tic-tac-toe game, developed with vanilla JS.